M.S. in Cyber Security Engineering Combined Program Overview

 Make sure to submit the form at the top of this page to get in contact with your graduate enrollment advisor to begin the process of applying for the M.S. in Cyber Security Engineering program.

 Who is the Combined Cyber Security Engineering Degree for?

-Our Master of Science in Cyber Security Engineering Combined Program is ideal for computer science students that are aspiring to work as a security engineer.
+Our Master of Science in Cyber Security Engineering Combined Program is ideal for computer science and engineering students like yourself that are aspiring to work as a security engineer.

 The program is for those that wish to effect positive change by developing and deploying engineering solutions to safeguard systems and networks, and mitigate cybersecurity threats.

 Anyone interested in gaining a deep understanding of cybersecurity engineering concepts, theories and threat mitigation strategies will benefit from this program, which is designed to be an invaluable asset for those starting in their cybersecurity careers or looking to advance within the field.

 - 3.0 Overall GPA

 - Must be a University of San Diego BS or BA Computer Science undergraduate student or BS/BA in Engineering undergraduate student

 - Academic advisor approval is required to be considered for the program